phantom0174/Hydemtio/README.md

+# Hydemtio

+# Notice

-The game entire folder must been put in the first layer of D: to make the program run properly.
+- The entire game folder need to be put under the root directory of `D:/`, or the program won't run properly.
+(It's weird I know.)
-When compiling, following command must be added(Dev c++):
+- When compiling using Dev C++, the following command need to be added: `-std=c++11 -lwinmm`.
--std=c++11 -lwinmm

-2020/11/16-
+2020/11/16:
 If using relevent data, please cite the data source.